Neal Swain, California, Co-Chair (nswain AT ucpress DOT edu)

 - Coordinate all research and survey activity through the Central Office.

 - Seek opportunities to support the Association’s core value of diversity & inclusion by engaging in activities and developing programs that include participation from diverse members of the community and/or that aim to increase equity and inclusivity in our community.

 - Seek opportunities to support the goals of the Association’s 2016 membership restructuring by integrating into your committee activities the participation of colleagues from non-North American member presses.

 - Submit reports on Committee activities to the Association Board in time for its October, March, and June meetings.
-Interim reports are due on October 27, 2022, and March 20, 2023; final reports that recap all committee activities for the year and are shared with the membership are due May 25, 2023.
+Interim reports are due on 22 September 2023, and 1 March 2024; final reports that recap all committee activities for the year and are shared with the membership are due 31 May 2024.
 (For convenience, please reproduce your Charge & Tasks at the beginning of all reports, and list the names and institutional affiliations of all committee members, along with board and staff liaisons.)

 - Review your General Objective and Specific Tasks at the end of the service year and recommend changes for next year to the Executive Director.